timoxley/npm-tutor/chapters/npm-workshop-making-packages-init/exercises/init-config-author/Readme.md

 # npm init - configuration

 You may have noticed `npm init` doesn't even know your name.
-Let's get acquainted so `npm init` can fill-in name and email address automatically.
+Let's get acquainted so `npm init` can fill-in your name and email address automatically.

 The following commands will configure npm to permanently remember your name and email address:

 ```
 npm config set init.author.name "Your Name"